Stoweked/Holler/README.md

 ## ✨ Features

 - **Authentication**: Secure user login, signup, and password recovery powered by Supabase.
-- **Payments**: Easily send and request payments from contacts.
-- **Deposits**: Add money to your Holler account from a connected bank.
+- **Wallet Actions**: A unified, multi-step flow to easily send, request, deposit, and transfer funds.
-- **Transaction Management**: View a detailed history of your transactions with filtering and sorting capabilities.
+- **Transaction Management**: View a detailed history of your transactions with powerful filtering and sorting capabilities.
-- **Contact Management**: A simple interface to manage your contacts.
+- **Contact Management**: A simple interface to manage your business and personal contacts.
 - **Bank Account Linking**: Connect and manage your bank accounts for seamless transfers.
 - **Spotlight Search**: Quickly navigate the app and perform actions with a powerful search tool (`⌘K`).
 - **Light & Dark Mode**: Switch between light and dark themes for your visual comfort.